Shannon-Williams/CB_Final_Project/README.md

 Below are some questions and concners that posed as challenges and delayed me that I had to overcome.

 **How to structure my own MongoDB database?** I struggled a lot trying to understand how I wanted all my data to **relate** in a non-relational database.
 While we had to use a MongoDB database for this project trying to **relate** data between collections without understanding the strucutre of my application first and how my data was going to be structured caused some delay and headaches.
+I was able to overcome these challenges but having a detailed plan in place to better understand my data models.

 **How should my FE communicate with my third party API ? with my internal API ?
-How should my FE communicate with my BE ?** As I was thinking about how different parts of my application were going to interact, I started to think how am I going to integrate my 3rd party API I can call it from the frontend but my internal API was going to make request to my database and I wanted my backend to make requests to my 3rd party API.
+How should my FE communicate with my BE ?** As I was thinking about how different parts of my application were going to interact, and trying to decided on an architecture, I started to think how am I going to integrate my 3rd party API I can call it from the frontend but my internal API was going to make request to my database and I wanted my backend to make requests to my 3rd party API.

 So I settled on FE will make requests to BE and BE will retrieve the data from my db or 3rd party API and the BE would serve up the response to the FE.